abtion/guidelines/career/engineering_manager_career_ladder.md

 Any feedback on this career ladder is appreciated, and we encourage that you make pull requests with suggestions for improvements.

-## Level 3: Associate Engineering Manager
+## Level 3: Engineering Manager

-**Time expectation**: Associate Engineering Managers are expected to use about 20 percent of their time (~5.5 hours/week) on non-billable/EM-related tasks.
+**Time expectation**: Engineering Managers are expected to use about 20 percent of their time (~5.5 hours/week) on non-billable/EM-related tasks.
 The remaining time will be spent on development or other activities related to client projects.